- Ensure Employee Health and Safety

 - Development of emergency communication infrastructure within Disaster Countermeasure Headquarters and between disaster headquarters at each company and business site

-Further Response to Crisis-Related Risk
+Further Response to Incident

 Toshiba Group seeks to prevent and avoid damage to parties and facilities related to our operations in countries and regions in addition to Japan as well as to prevent and avoid damage these parties and facilities may cause to third parties.
 In the event of such a damage, we have established and operate a basic policy for safe operations overseas with the aim of minimizing the damage.